jreisinger/checkprocs/README.md

 A little tool to help you with a Linux distribution upgrade (like `apt-get dist-upgrade`).

+* `checkprocs` - a self-containted script to check whether we have the same processes running before and after an upgrade.

+* `checkprocs.t` - tests to verify the `checkprocs` script.

 Running
 -------

-`checkprocs` - a self-containted script to check whether we have the same processes running before and after an upgrade.
-Just download it and run it:
+Just download the script and run it, like:

     wget https://raw.githubusercontent.com/jreisinger/checkprocs/master/checkprocs && chmod u+x checkprocs
     ./checkprocs -h